Katzenberg sued over 'side deal' to Comcast-DreamWorks merger

-WILMINGTON, Del.
-(Reuters) - Jeffrey Katzenberg, DreamWorks Animation SKG Inc’s DWA.O chief executive, has been hit with a proposed class action lawsuit over what a minority shareholder called an “extraordinarily valuable” side deal he struck as part of the $3.8 billion sale of the studio to Comcast Corp (CMCSA.O).
+WILMINGTON, Del., June 28 (Reuters) - Jeffrey Katzenberg, DreamWorks Animation SKG Inc’s chief executive, has been hit with a proposed class action lawsuit over what a minority shareholder called an “extraordinarily valuable” side deal he struck as part of the $3.8 billion sale of the studio to Comcast Corp.

 Comcast, the owner of NBCUniversal and the largest U.S. cable distributor, agreed in April to pay $41 in cash per DreamWorks share and Katzenberg agreed to vote his controlling stock for the deal, assuring investor approval.
 The deal for is expected to close by the end of this year.